 Italy, on the other hand, may be less than perfect, but it is still a relatively free society.
-Yet terrorism in Europe's boot has been rampant.
+Yet the terrorism has been rampant.
 And those singled out by Italy's terrorists are not the fascists or raving monarchists.
-The Red Brigaders kidnap and murder Democratic moderates like Aldo Moro.
+The Red Brigades's kidnaps and murders Democratic moderates like Aldo Moro.